elixirschool/elixirschool/cn/lessons/advanced/otp-concurrency.md

   use GenServer

   @doc """
   Start our queue and link it.
-This is a helper method
+This is a helper function
   """
   def start_link(state \\ []) do
     GenServer.start_link(__MODULE__, state, name: __MODULE__)